Belmond Grand Hibernian: In service

 Throughout the summer of 2016, several test runs took place prior to the train entering service.
 The first of these took place on Wednesday 10 August 2016 behind 216, which ran from Dublin to Thurles and back.
 The first test runs to reach Northern Ireland took place on Sunday 28 August 2016, when 201 Class No. 233 (In common user livery) stood in for 216 for a return trial from Dundalk to Belfast York Road.
 The final trial occurred on Monday 29 August 2016 with 216, which ran from Dublin to Portarlington and back.

 The Grand Hibernian was officially launched on Tuesday 30 August 2016, with Irish Rail Intercity-liveried 226 hauling the inaugural train out of Heuston station at 14:20.
 The final train of the season operated on Monday 24 October, and on Wednesday 26 October a return trip from Dublin to Thurles was arranged for the Irish Rail staff involved.

 On 15 April 2017, the Grand Hibernian was trialled south of Connolly station as far as Gorey.

 The 2017 season began on Tuesday 25 April.
 On 29 April the train ran to Gorey instead of Belfast as normally scheduled due to engineering works on the Belfast - Dublin line.

 Ending and afterwards

 On 18 February 2021 the ceasing of the operation was announced due to the COVID-19 pandemic.
 The train had last run on 14 October 2019 and was suspended for all of 2020 owing to the pandemic.

 The carriages have left Ireland in 2022, and Belmond planned to relocate the train to a new place inside Europe.
-It has been realized in shape of the new service Britannic Explorer, which will have its first ride in July 2025, featuring round trips from London to Cornwall, Wales and The Lake District.
-Similar to the latest improvements of Royal Scotsman the train will be refitted with Grand Suite compartments (as known also from Venice Simplon-Orient-Express) and a room for wellness treatments.
+It has been realized in shape of the new service Britannic Explorer, which had its first ride in July 2025, featuring round trips from London to Cornwall, Wales and The Lake District.
+Similar to the latest improvements of Royal Scotsman the train was refitted with Grand Suite compartments (as known also from Venice Simplon-Orient-Express) and a room for wellness treatments.